 Finally, checking Spain off the bucket list.
 And more importantly, finally visiting Mallorca!
 The largest island in the Balearic Sea, Mallorca is a beachgoer’s dream, home to a craggy coastline riddled with more than 200 picturesque calas (small inlets) and beaches.
 Couple that with the storybook villages, picturesque waterfronts, fresh seafood, delicious tapas, cliff jumping and hiking, and you have one of the most sought-after summer destinations in Europe.
-Below is my complete guide to the island including the best beaches, sights, hotels, Airbnb rentals, restaurants and more.
-This post contains affiliate links.
+Below is my complete guide to the island including the best beaches, sights, hotels, Airbnb rentals, restaurants, Google Map pins and more.

 Beach day at Calo des Moro, one of the most famous beaches on Mallorca.